094459/newsletter-oss-projects/README.md

 [sample-ai-agent-accelerator](https://github.com/aws-samples/sample-ai-agent-accelerator) - if you wanted to get hands on with Amazon Bedrock AgentCore, then this repo is for you.
 This project is a sample reference implementation that showcases how to quickly build an AI agent using the Bedrock AgentCore building blocks.
 The implementation is fully serverless leveraging AgentCore Runtime, AgentCore Memory, AgentCore Observability, and Amazon S3 Vectors for Agentic RAG, eliminating the need to run databases.
 The agent is built using the Strands Agent Python library and hosted on the AgentCore Runtime.
 It uses Strand's built-in retrieve tool to perform semantic search using Bedrock Knowledge Bases, which ingests documents from an S3 bucket and stores the indexed vectors in S3 Vectors.
 User conversation state and history are fully managed by AgentCore Memory.
 Users interact with the agent via a web app that provides both a web GUI and an HTTP JSON API, hosted as a container on ECS Fargate behind an ALB.
 The web app is built using Python Flask and HTMX. (#213)

+**sample-agentic-arcade-game-starter**

+[sample-agentic-arcade-game-starter](https://aws-oss.beachgeek.co.uk/4nb) is a fun project to check out over the holidays, providing an AI assisted game development specifications for building browser based arcade games using Kiro and Phaser 3.
+This repository provides complete specifications that enable Kiro to generate fully functional games from simple natural language prompts.(#217)

 **sample-ai-powered-sdlc-patterns-with-aws**

 [sample-ai-powered-sdlc-patterns-with-aws](https://github.com/aws-samples/sample-ai-powered-sdlc-patterns-with-aws) is a repo repo contains AI-powered software development patterns showing how to integrate generative AI in different stages of software development lifecycle using Amazon Q Developer, Amazon Q Business and Amazon Bedrock.
 This collection of patterns demonstrates practical approaches for leveraging AWS's generative AI capabilities across the software development lifecycle (SDLC).
 The patterns are designed to help development teams enhance productivity, improve quality, and accelerate delivery through AI-powered development. (#215)